- Language of instruction: English

 - Vice Chancellor’s Award for International Travel: £750 (automatic for all students).

-- Means tested International Office Travel Bursary of £750 dependant on household income for students starting their studies in 2016.
-Students who started their studies before 2016 should see the financial webpage, as the award criteria differs (available to students classed as Home Students for fees purposes and accepted to study abroad as part of the University-wide or inter-campus exchange programme)
+- Means tested Global Travel Bursary of £750 dependent on household income for students starting their studies in 2016 or after.
+Students who started their studies before 2016 should see the finance webpage, as the award criteria differs (available to students classed as Home Students for fees purposes and accepted to study abroad as part of the University-wide or inter-campus exchange programme)

 Approximate living costs per semester:

-Approximate living costs compiled from student surveys and Malaysia Campus website.
+Approximate living costs compiled from external sources and Malaysia Campus website.

 More about living costs